This post may include affiliate links. Thank you for your support.

 Mention @nospoonnecessary on Instagram and tag it #nospoonnecessary!

-This skinny butternut squash mac and cheese looks so comforting!
+This skinny butternut squash mac and cheese is so delicious!
 I love that it’s comfort food you don’t have to feel guilty about eating!
-Can’t wait to give this one a try : )
+Can’t wait make this one again! : )

 Julie